kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Update the developer’s IAM role by including permission to explicitly allow the PutEvents operation on EventBridge.
 * Implement a resource-based policy on the Lambda function that grants necessary permissions to perform the PutEvents action on EventBridge.
 * Establish a Virtual Private Cloud (VPC) peering connection to facilitate communication between AWS Lambda and EventBridge.
-Correct

 AWS Lambda is a service that allows you to run your code without managing any servers.
 It only runs your code when it is needed and can scale from a few requests per day to thousands per second automatically.
 Moreover, AWS Lambda functions can be triggered by various AWS services, such as Amazon EventBridge.
 Amazon EventBridge is a serverless event bus that can connect application data from your apps, SaaS, and AWS services.
 Using EventBridge, you can build event-driven architectures that are highly scalable and decoupled from each other.
 This approach can make your applications more resilient and flexible.

 Lambda functions often need to interact with other AWS services, such as sending events to an EventBridge bus.
 However, to access and perform actions on these services, the function requires the necessary permissions.
 This is where the concept of an execution role comes into play.
 An execution role is an IAM role that grants the Lambda function permissions to access AWS services and resources.
 By adjusting the execution role of a Lambda function to include permissions for the PutEvents action on EventBridge, the function can safely interact with EventBridge.
 This method follows the AWS best practice of granting the least privilege, ensuring that the function only has the permissions needed to perform its designated tasks.
 As a result, the security posture of the application is enhanced.
 In the provided scenario, where a developer’s AWS Lambda function encounter AccessDeniedException errors when attempting to publish events to an EventBridge event bus, adjusting the Lambda function’s execution role is the correct approach to resolving the issue.
 By granting the execution role permission for the PutEvents action on EventBridge, the Lambda function is authorized to execute the PutEvents call successfully.
 This solution emphasizes the importance of IAM roles in managing permissions within AWS environments, ensuring secure and efficient access management for serverless applications.
-Hence, the correct answer is: Adjust the AWS Lambda function’s execution role to grant it permissions for the PutEvents action on EventBridge.
+* Hence, the correct answer is: Adjust the AWS Lambda function’s execution role to grant it permissions for the PutEvents action on EventBridge.
 The option that says: Establish a Virtual Private Cloud (VPC) peering connection to facilitate communication between AWS Lambda and EventBridge is incorrect.
 VPC peering is a networking feature that allows traffic to be routed between two VPCs using private IP addresses.
 However, this option does not address the underlying issue, which is related to IAM permissions and not network connectivity.
 Amazon EventBridge is a serverless event bus service that doesn’t require VPC peering with AWS Lambda for connectivity.
 The AccessDeniedException error indicates a permissions issue that needs IAM configuration adjustments rather than network infrastructure changes.
 The option that says: Update the developer’s IAM role by including permission to explicitly allow the PutEvents operation on EventBridge is incorrect because the permissions required to execute AWS service operations from within an AWS Lambda function are determined by the execution role attached to the Lambda function itself, not the IAM role of the developer.
 The execution role provides the Lambda function with the necessary AWS credentials to interact with other AWS services under the permissions defined in that role.
 Modifying the programmer’s IAM role would not grant the Lambda function the permissions it needs to interact with EventBridge.
 The option that says: Implement a resource-based policy on the Lambda function that grants necessary permissions to perform the PutEvents action on EventBridge is incorrect.
 Lambda functions do not use resource-based policies to grant permissions to access other AWS services.
 Instead, permissions are primarily managed through the execution role.